forcedotcom/SalesforceMobileSDK-Android/native/README.md

 * [Using forcedroid to create Mobile SDK apps](https://www.npmjs.org/package/forcedroid)

-# Running your new native application from Eclipse
+# Running your new native application from Android Studio

-1. Launch Eclipse
+1. Launch Android Studio and select `Import project (Eclipse ADT, Gradle, etc.)`.
-2. Go to File -> Import and select General -> Existing Projects into Workspace.
+2. Navigate to your application's directory, select it and click `Ok`.
-3. Import the $SALESFORCE_SDK_DIR/libs/SalesforceSDK, the $SALESFORCE_SDK_DIR/libs/SmartStore, and the $SALESFORCE_SDK_DIR/libs/SmartSync library projects and your newly created project into the workspace
+3. If a popup appears with the message `Unregistered VCS roots detected`, click `Add roots`.
-4. Right click on the your project and choose Run As -> Android Application
+4. From the dropdown that displays the available targets, choose your application and click the play button.